 What Causes Humidity?
 Defining Humidity And Its Characteristics

-Humidity refers to the amount of water vapor (water in its gaseous state) present in the air at a given time.
-High humidity levels are typically associated with precipitation.
-It can be felt but is normally invisible.
-It is usually represented as relative humidity (as opposed to absolute humidity).
+Humidity refers to the amount of water vapor, which is water in its gaseous state, present in the air at a given time.
+It is usually invisible to the naked eye, but high humidity levels can be felt and are often associated with precipitation.
+It is typically represented as relative humidity.

 At any given time, no matter where we find ourselves (indoors or outdoors), we are constantly surrounded by air containing a certain percentage of humidity.

 There is no dispute about the vital role water play in meteorological activities.
 After all, it is the primary driving force of almost any weather occurrence.